mathspp/mathspp/pages/talks_/_talks/text.md

 | 28-07-2021 | EuroPython 2021 | [Pydon'ts – Write elegant Python code](https://ep2021.europython.eu/talks/Bz5dtEe-pydonts/) | [YouTube](https://www.youtube.com/watch?v=Vjq89-spPOk) | - |

 [^1]: I was scheduled to present at around 2pm but had a family emergency and couldn't make it to the conference.
 I recorded my talk after the conference and shared it online.
+[^2]: Technically speaking, this was a poster presentation and not a talk.